acmfi/AdventCode/Readme.md

 # Advent Code

-Code of the solutions of Advent Code: http://adventofcode.com
+Code for the solutions of Advent Code: http://adventofcode.com

-Every day is in it's own directory, and every user must create his own directory for every day he/she answer.
+Every day shoul be in it's own directory, and every user must create his own directory for every day they answer.

 Leaderboard: 196473-6dc11ccc